 Since the devices will always come with a bag of constraints, it is essential to choose an operating system with low power, processing, and memory requirements.
 The overheads incurred by you should be minimal at the end of the day.

 This is a critical factor to note for mission-critical systems.
-For instance, devices are at remote locations and have to work for years without hampering business continuity.
+For instance, Industrial IoT devices are at remote locations and have to work for years without hampering business continuity.
 Your operating system should be able to fulfill specific certifications for IoT apps.

 Operating systems isolate apps from the specifics of the hardware, hence leading to greater portability.
 Usually, an OS is ported to different interface and hardware platforms to the board support package (BSP) in a standardized format, such as POSIX calls.